Amoria (gastropod)

-Amoria is a taxonomic genus of medium-sized predatory marine gastropod in the family Volutidae.
+Amoria is a taxonomic genus of medium-sized predatory marine gastropod in the subfamily Amoriinae, belonging to the family Volutidae.

 Distribution

 Amoria are found in onshore and offshore waters around the entire coast of Australia.
 Several species extend into offshore waters of southern Indonesia.
 The highest areas of diversity are in the intertidal and shallow subtidal waters of northern Western Australia followed by the subtidal waters around the Great Barrier Reef in Queensland.

 Shell description

 Amoria have a small, smooth, more or less pointed conical protoconch, a solid very glossy, fusiform shell and an elongate aperture with 4 distinct, more or less developed columellar plicae.
 The sutures are slightly callous.
 The colour pattern of the genus Amoria is variable, the base colour is white, yellow or pink with varying degrees or brown axial lines forming a pattern over the base colour.
 Axial lines may be free or may reticulate to form a tented pattern.

 The largest species Amoria hunteri reaches over 200 mm in length.
 The smallest species is probably Amoria dampieria frequently around 20 mm.